Fairfield Community Sports Hub

 Football: There are a number of teams who are members of Fairfield CSH at present from pre-school football, 4v4, grassroots, girl’s soccer centres, disability football, walking football and amateur teams.

-Tennis: The Hub has developed a tennis club as a result of delivering taster sessions in local primary schools.
-Due to the popularity of these sessions the Hub now run a tennis cluster club at a local primary school.
+Tennis: The Hub has developed a school tennis club as a result of delivering taster sessions in local primary schools.
+The Hub now run a tennis cluster club at a local primary school.